 - 200 g/ 7 oz semisweet chocolate

 - 200 ml/ 6.7 fl.oz/ scant 1 cup heavy cream

-You can make the base and the egg yolk-chocolate filling one day in advance, they both have to get cold before finishing the cake.
+- You can make the base and the egg yolk-chocolate filling one day in advance, they both have to be completely cool before finishing the cake.

-Preheat the oven to 180 degrees Celsius/ 360 degrees Fahrenheit.
-Butter a baking dish of approximately 23×33 cm/9×13 inches and line it with baking paper.
+- Preheat the oven to 180 degrees Celsius/ 350 degrees Fahrenheit.
+Butter a baking dish of approximately 23x33 cm/9x13 inches and line it with baking paper.

-Give the walnuts to a pan and roast them until golden and fragrant.
+- Roast the walnuts in a pan until golden and fragrant.
 Immediately transfer to a large plate and let cool while you beat the egg whites.
 Chop the walnuts roughly.

-Give the chopped roasted walnuts to the egg whites, sieve the flour mixture on top and fold everything in the egg whites very gently.
-Give the mixture to the prepared pan and bake for 20 to 30 minutes or until slightly golden.
-Let cool completely and make the pudding in the meantime, the pudding also has to get cold.
+- Spread the mixture into the prepared pan and bake for 20 to 30 minutes or until slightly golden.
+Let cool completely and melt the chocolate for the buttercream in the meantime, it also has to cool.

 - To make the filling place the egg yolks, finely chopped milk chocolate, sugar, and cocoa powder in a heat-proof bowl.

 - For the bain-marie choose an appropriate pot, so you can fit the bowl on top.
 Pour some water into the pot but make sure that the water doesn't touch the bowl.
 Put the bowl on top of the pot and warm gently, making sure that the water doesn't start to boil.
 If it starts to simmer remove from the heat.